 Rooftop Snow and Ice Removal Services

 Craftsman Home Remodeling work to protect homes during extreme weather conditions, year round.
 Properly installed roofing solutions, including proper attic ventilation and insulation can help a home resist heavy snow buildup and ice dams.
 However, snow and ice is inevitable during the winter months.
-Homeowners in the Rochester New York Area, Have counted on Craftsman Home Remodeling for over 50 years for Ice and Snow Removal.
+Homeowners in the Rochester New York and surrounding areas, Have counted on Craftsman Home Remodeling for over 50 years for Ice and Snow Removal.

 The first step to minimizing ice dams is to remove excess snow from your roof top.
 To combat damage from snow and ice build-up we offer the following services: